Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/amazon-s3.md

 ## Considerations

-- Portfolio projects can't be used as data sources for the Amazon S3 export.
+- You can't use portfolio projects as data sources for the Amazon S3 export.
 - The export finishes within one hour after the currently exported hour.
 The export time is typically between one and 10 minutes.
 - The only potential error is an accessibility error.
 This can happen if you have changed any configurations on the receiving end and Amplitude is unable to access to your bucket.
 In this case, the export fails after several tries, and the admin and the user who created the S3 export are notified via email.
-- Troubleshooting information is included in the error email.
-It isn't available within the Amplitude UI.
+- The error email includes troubleshooting information.
+This information isn't available within the Amplitude UI.
 Because accessibility is the only error possible, the email includes information on which permission is missing.
 - There isn't a size or date range limit when [backfilling historical event data](https://help.amplitude.com/hc/en-us/articles/360044561111-Integrate-Amplitude-with-Amazon-S3#h_01EEXY9TJHVAYEVPXXSAA4ZAZY) via manual exports.
 If you can't export a certain date range, first confirm that you have event data for that date range.
 Then [submit a ticket](https://help.amplitude.com/hc/en-us/requests/new) to the support team.

 ## Set up the integration